Enjoy art exhibits in three galleries, and arts learning in two ocean-view classrooms.

 The William Runyan Gallery occupies approximately 1,100 square feet on the first floor and exhibits 8-12 shows per year.
 (Click here for detailed gallery floor plan map)

 The Coastal Oregon Visual Artists’ Showcase (COVAS), established in 2011, occupies space on the third floor of the Visual Arts Center.
-Download the initial COVAS exhibition catalogue as a PDF (5.8MB).

 Hours: Wednesday-Sunday – 12pm to 4pm (unless otherwise noted).
 All exhibitions are free and open to the public.